-People with Alzheimer’s can still enjoy having visitors
+People with dementia can still enjoy having visitors

 But it takes skill for both sides to have a positive experience when visiting someone with Alzheimer’s or dementia.

 Having a great visit and understanding more about dementia might even encourage family and friends to visit more often.